Zoinkwiz/quest-helper/README.md

 ## Donating

-If you'd like to donate to help support development, there is a [Patreon](https://www.patreon.com/zoinkwiz) you can use.
+If you'd like to donate to help support development, there is a [Patreon](https://www.patreon.com/zoinkwiz) you can use, or a [PayPal](https://paypal.com/donate?hosted_button_id=HSSLPZCSZELDW) for one-off donations.